awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-cognitoauthorizer.md

 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `Identity`   <a name="sam-api-cognitoauthorizer-identity"></a>
-This property can be used to specify an `IdentitySource` in an incoming request for an authorizer
+This property can be used to specify an `IdentitySource` in an incoming request for an authorizer\.
 *Type*: [CognitoAuthorizationIdentity](sam-property-api-cognitoauthorizationidentity.md)
 *Required*: No
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.